BlarkLee/MonoPLFlowNet/README.md

 # MonoPLFlowNet: Permutohedral Lattice FlowNet for Real-Scale 3D Scene Flow Estimation with Monocular Images
 This is the offical repository for the implementation of our MonoPLFlowNet published on ECCV 2022.
 Preprint version is available at https://arxiv.org/abs/2111.12325 .

-## Abstract
-Real-scale scene flow estimation has become increasingly important for 3D computer vision.
-Some works successfully estimate real-scale 3D scene flow with LiDAR.
-However, these ubiquitous and expensive sensors are still unlikely to be equipped widely for real application.
-Other works use monocular images to estimate scene flow, but their scene flow estimations are normalized with scale ambiguity, where additional depth or point cloud ground truth are required to recover the real scale.
-Even though they perform well in 2D, these works do not provide accurate and reliable 3D estimates.
-We present a deep learning architecture on permutohedral lattice - MonoPLFlowNet.
-Different from all previous works, our MonoPLFlowNet is the first work where only two consecutive monocular images are used as input, while both depth and 3D scene flow are estimated in real scale.
-Our real-scale scene flow estimation outperforms all state-of-the-art monocular-image based works recovered to real scale by ground truth, and is comparable to LiDAR approaches.
-As a by-product, our real-scale depth estimation also outperforms other state-of-the-art works.

 ## Overview
  ![Image text](https://raw.githubusercontent.com/BlarkLee/MonoPLFlowNet/main/figures/overview.png)
 With only two consecutive monocular images (left) as input, our MonoPLFlowNet estimates